 Community Relations Division

-SEEK OUT CREATIVE, HOLISTIC SOLUTIONS TO CRIMINAL JUSTICE ISSUES
+to SEEK OUT CREATIVE, HOLISTIC SOLUTIONS TO CRIMINAL JUSTICE ISSUES

-PARTNER WITH COMMUNITY-BASED ORGANIZATIONS AND LEADERS IN DEVELOPING CRIME PREVENTION STRATEGIES
+to PARTNER WITH COMMUNITY-BASED ORGANIZATIONS AND LEADERS IN DEVELOPING CRIME PREVENTION STRATEGIES

-REDUCE CRIME, ENHANCE PUBLIC SAFETY, AND IMPROVE THE QUALITY OF LIFE FOR ALL OF NASSAU COUNTY
+to REDUCE CRIME, ENHANCE PUBLIC SAFETY, AND IMPROVE THE QUALITY OF LIFE FOR ALL OF NASSAU COUNTY

 The Office of Immigrant Affairs helps Nassau County’s large immigrant or foreign-born population navigate the criminal justice system, encouraging immigrants to cooperate with law enforcement, and providing aid to limited-English speakers who are witnesses to or victims of crimes.